smbowler/catstagram/javascript/README.md

 #### TODO #21: Write the function to be performed onClick
-Now that we've added this function to the opening tag of the first button, we need to write the function called  ```likePhoto``` in the brain.js file
+Now that we've added this function to the opening tag of the first button, we need to definte the function called  ```likePhoto``` in the brain.js file in order for us to use it!

-    a) Navigate to brain.js in Giptod
+    a) Navigate to brain.js in your Gitpod workspace (located in the javascript folder)
     b) Write a function called "likePhoto" that prints the word "Like" to the console.
     c) Save your work in Gitpod
-    d) Navigate to Chrome and press the button of the first photo to test the function!
+    d) Navigate to your preview and press the button of the first photo to test the function!
     d) If you are able to inspect the page, do so and open the console tab.
     e) You should see the word "like" printed to the console each time you press the button, like this: